longndt/unity-course/visual-guides/project-setup/2d-project-setup.md

 ### 1.4 Wait for Project Creation
 - Unity will create the project and open the editor
-- This may take 2-5 minutes depending on your system
+- This process varies depending on your system
 - **Don't close Unity Hub** during this process

 ---